Spiritual-Entanglement/rumc-snsg/Revelation/07-TheVisionToTheChurches.md

 - Each congregation is addressed publicly,
 - Each has their commitments to Christ threatened
   - either by erosion of their faith by lack of diligence
-  - or blatant persecution and oppresio.nl#th.-
+  - or blatant persecution and oppression.
 - Each address follows a pattern

 pg 60-Address from Christ.